 There are long-distance buses from other cities in Poland, as well as cities in other European countries, such as Berlin, Prague and London.

-Check Omio and to find bus connections.
+Check Omio to find bus connections.

 How long to stay in Poznan